wp-plugins/graceful-pull-quotes/readme.txt

 = 2.4 (5 May 2011) =
 * Updated filenames to reflect new plugin name.
 * Updated .po localization files to reflect current code (calling all translators!)
-* A few more tweaks in preparation for adding plugin to the Official WP Extend repository.
+* A few more tweaks in preparation for adding plugin to the Official WP Extend repository

 = 2.3 (28 March 2010) =
 * Renamed to "Graceful Pull-Quotes" (formerly "JavaScript Pull-Quotes")